 Sapporo ramen is known for its rich miso-based broth, springy curly noodles, and local toppings like corn, butter, and seafood.

-The basic style of Sapporo ramen features a broth made from pork bones and vegetables, paired with medium-thick, curly yellow noodles.
-While Sapporo is famous for miso ramen, many shops also offer shio (salt) and shoyu (soy sauce) variations, each with unique twists.
+The basic Sapporo ramen has a broth made from pork bones and vegetables.
+It comes with curly yellow noodles.
+Sapporo is famous for miso ramen, but you can also find shio (salt) and shoyu (soy sauce) ramen with special flavors.